FirebaseExtended/reactfire/docs/upgrade-guide.md

 Both components were deprecated in v4 (May 2021) in favor of the `useSigninCheck` hook, which shipped in the same release.
 They have been removed in v5.

-They only ever worked with `<FirebaseAppProvider suspense={true}>`, and in non-suspense mode they logged a deprecation warning and rendered anyway.
-If you used them without suspense, you have been seeing that warning.
+`ClaimsCheck`, and `AuthCheck` with `requiredClaims`, only ever worked with `<FirebaseAppProvider suspense={true}>`.
+In non-suspense mode they threw `Error: ClaimsCheck must be run in Suspense mode` as soon as a signed-in user reached the claims check. `AuthCheck` without `requiredClaims` did work in non-suspense mode.
+Both `AuthCheck` shapes logged a deprecation warning first, but `ClaimsCheck` on its own threw before reaching its warning, so you may have seen no warning at all.

 **If you use either component**, replace it with `useSigninCheck`: